 There’s variety among income levels as well.
 Jersey City’s median household income is $70,752, about half that of the much smaller Hoboken.

-As far as museums, the world-renowned Parisian art museum and cultural institution The Centre Pompidou, will open its first North American satellite location in Jersey City in a few years.
+As far as museums, the world-renowned Parisian art museum and cultural institution The Centre Pompidou chose Jersey City for its first North American satellite location.
 The Pompidou x Jersey City is slated to open in 2024 in the Pathside Building, also known as the PSE&G building, in Journal Square.
 And there are two movie studios coming to Bergen-Lafayette, as New Jersey continues to draw film and TV production due to a tax credit signed into law by Governor Phil Murphy in 2018 and expanded two years later.